 Then there is Main Mandapam, the heart of the Brihadeeswara temple.

 The tower is again made of single granite stone and is about the height of 216 ft.
-Considering its size and age, it stood really intact compared to other famous towers around the world, credit goes to brick-lock technology, the extraordinary talent from Cholas.
+Considering its size and age, it stood intact compared to other famous towers around the world, credit goes to brick-lock technology, and the extraordinary talent of Cholas.
 This engineering wonder did not use cement or any other binding material.
 The colors of the tower are so peculiar and are pleasant to enjoy.
 There are plenty of sculptures around the tower with the importance of its own.

 There is a myth that the Brihadeeswara Temple base is built so the shadow of the tower never falls on the ground during the afternoon at any time of the year.